walles/waitinator/README.md

 ## TODO

 - Test graph with both light and dark theme
+- Test graph both while counting up and counting down
+- Test the graph when having just the single initial observation
 - Don't crash when going to the second screen and then back to the first screen again.
 Right now (on web) we crash on the periodic 0.5s timer.
 - Make a macOS app